What to do during high winds

 Property is replaceable, but there’s only one you.
 When there’s no time to batten down the hatches, the most important thing is to make sure you and your family are safe until the winds die down.

-1. If you’re driving during high winds, reduce your speed and keep plenty of room between your car and others.
+3. If you’re driving during high winds, reduce your speed and keep plenty of room between your car and others.
 It’s especially important to drive with caution in high winds if you’re driving a high-profile vehicle or if you’re towing a trailer.
-If winds make driving difficult, consider pulling onto the shoulder or into a parking lot and remaining in your vehicle while you wait for the winds to diminish.
+If the wind makes driving difficult, consider pulling onto the shoulder or into a parking lot and remaining in your vehicle while you wait for the wind to diminish.

 When high winds are predicted or imminent: